Indigenous Performing Arts Residency

 Drew Woodson is a Western Shoshone playwright based in New York City.
 He has had his work read in multiple theaters across New York, including Rattlestick Theater where he was asked to open the first annual Northeastern Native Arts Festival with his play Your Friend, Jay Silverheels.
 For this same work, Drew was named Yale's Young Indigenous Playwright of 2021.
 More recently, Drew completed a two-month artist's residency on Governors Island for AICH, and completed a workshop of a new work, From Above, under the direction of Madeline Sayet.
 As a writer, Drew seeks to tell stories where Native people are allowed to take up space, be complicated, and ultimately be more than a storytelling device.
 Drew earned an M.F.A. in Dramatic Writing from NYU and a B.A. in Theater and Performance Studies from UC Berkeley.

-Drew will be in residence at UC Berkeley in April 2025 to present staged readings of his work.
+Drew will be in residence at UC Berkeley on April 17–19, 2025 to present staged readings of his work.

 Blossom Johnson, Playwright